Fighting HIV in Cameroon With Early Infant Diagnosis

 UNICEF is calling for scaled-up treatment and prevention programs to fight HIV and AIDS.
 While the AIDS epidemic continues to take a staggering toll, an AIDS-free generation for children and adolescents is possible.
 New HIV infections among children are declining rapidly — approximately 58 percent since 2000 — due to scaled-up efforts to prevent mother-to-child transmission.
 In West and Central Africa, the number of children between the ages of 0 and 14 being treated for HIV has tripled since 2010.

 UNICEF and partners are working tirelessly in Cameroon, Syria, Yemen, South Sudan, Bangladesh and around the world to save and protect children.
-With a presence in 190 countries, UNICEF has helped save more children's lives than any other humanitarian organization in the world.
+With a presence in 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization in the world.

 All photos © Karin Schermbrucker for UNICEF